 It aims to:

 Provide a rapid response to new rough sleeping, based on better intelligence and public awareness.

 Link those who migrate into central London back into services where their local connection means they are most likely to sustain a life away from the streets.

 Provide a single offer based on the assessment of each individual’s needs, which means no-one need spend a second night out on the streets.

 It does it through:

-A rough sleeping referral phoneline has been set up to encourage and enable the public to make referrals of rough sleepers: 0300 500 0914.
-This is an important tool to engage the public to be the eyes and ears on the street and increasing the chances of getting to new rough sleepers quickly.
+Members of the public can make referrals for rough sleepers through StreetLink’s online referral form at www.streetlink.org.uk.
+This is an important tool to engage the public to be the eyes and ears on the street and increases the chances of outreach teams getting to new rough sleepers quickly.

-No Second Night Out stresses the importance of reconnecting people with their families or other support networks and returning to their home area and evidence suggests that people are more likely to succeed where they have the most support and knowledge of an area.
+No Second Night Out stresses the importance of reconnecting people with their families or other support networks and returning to their home area.
+Evidence suggests that people are more likely to succeed where they have the most support and knowledge of an area.
 To this end, the team based at the hub provide new rough sleepers with assistance to access support and accommodation in their home areas, advocating with housing providers in those areas and providing the practical support for people to return closer to home where it is safe to do so.
-This is in line with existing London and national protocols and guidance for reconnection – see www.homeless.org.uk/reconnection
+This is in line with existing London and national protocols and guidance for reconnection.

 No Second Night Out operates a single offer approach for the target group.
 Borough outreach teams and the assessment hub work together to give the same consistent messages.
 The assessment and offer made to individuals will be shared with all outreach practitioners, including London Street Rescue, through the Combined Homeless and Information Network (CHAIN) – a database for people who work with rough sleepers and the street population in London.
 The system is used to help workers share information to ensure that they act as quickly and effectively as possible to help those they encounter.